MARTIMM/Sufitrail/README.md

 * Move menu buttons on pages to the right
 * Move menu button on home page a bit lower.
 It overlaps north-button

+* Must find a new way to read/write files.
+It is very cumbersome to get things done using the File API.
+It is supported using a cordova plugin.
+Outside of this plugin, the File API is abandoned by the W3C for whatever reason.
+So, going back to google closure perhaps, which supports the File API too with a few more tools to handle directories and such.
+There is also a mention in OpenLayers that it is using it.

 # Bugs
 ```
 # ghi list --label Bug -v